-Dating back over numerous decades, many companies immensely profited off of asbestos by manufacturing it to thousands of companies.
-Although there are now strict regulations, numerous manufacturers still use the life-threatening mineral in their products.
-In some countries, mass production of asbestos-containing products is still happening today, even with a wealth of information about on how hazardous it is.
+For decades, manufacturers profited off of asbestos.
+Although there are strict regulations on asbestos use, many manufacturers still use the life-threatening set of minerals in their products.
+In some countries, mass production of asbestos-containing products is still happening today, even with a wealth of information about how hazardous asbestos is.

 The History of Asbestos Manufacturing